CairosAI/cairos-houdini-user-client/INSTALL.md

 # With the provided installation scripts
 These scripts should cover most regular use cases.

 Before running them, enter the Houdini environment.
-On Windows, this is done by starting Command Line Tools from the start menu.
+On Windows, this is done by starting Command Line Tools from the start menu or the Houdini launcher.
 On Linux, perform `source /opt/hfs20.0.547/houdini_setup` to load the environment.

 Then, run the scripts from the directory where you cloned the plugin.

+For the studio environment and other system-wide installations use the `install_studio` scripts.
+If running as a regular user, the `install_user` scripts are preferable.

 Linux studio:
 ```
-./install.sh
+./install_studio.sh
 ```

 Linux user: